Instacart raises $400 million at a $3.4 billion valuation to deliver groceries on-demand

 Nvidia’s Jetson TX2 makes AI computing possible within cameras, sensors and more

-Grocery delivery startup Instacart has raised approximately $400 million in a new round of venture funding at a valuation of $3.4 billion according to sources familiar with the deal.
-Axios broke news that Instacart was in talks to close this mammoth venture deal last week.
+Grocery delivery startup Instacart has raised another $400 million in a new round of financing at a valuation of $3.4 billion, according to sources familiar with the deal.
+Axios broke news that Instacart was in talks to close the deal last week.
 Instacart executives declined to comment for this story.

-Over the past year, Instacart has weathered controversies after raising prices for consumers and cutting rates for its workers.
-Previously, the startup raised around $260 million in venture funding at a reported $2 billion valuation.
+Over the past year, Instacart has weathered a number of controversies after raising prices for consumers and cutting rates for its workers.
+Previously, the startup had raised around $260 million at a reported $2 billion valuation.

-Some of its competitors have faltered significantly since Instacart last raised a round of venture funding.
-For example, Good Eggs went through a change in leadership, layoffs and general belt-tightening.
-And in India, a major ridesharing operator called Ola axed its grocery delivery service entirely.
+Some of its competitors have faltered significantly since Instacart last raised funding.
+Close to home, San Francisco-based organic food delivery startup Good Eggs went through a change in leadership, layoffs and general belt-tightening.
+In India, ridesharing operator Ola axed its grocery delivery service entirely.

-So far, Instacart has been operating within the US only, where consumers spend over $727 billion annually on food for consumption at home according to the most recent available data from the U.S. Department of Agriculture.
+To date, Instacart has operated solely within the U.S., where consumers spend more than $727 billion annually on food for consumption at home, according to the most recent available data from the U.S. Department of Agriculture.

-As TechCrunch has previously reported, Instacart’s revenue-generating business is not just what it seems on the surface.
-The company generate revenue by charging customers a mark-up on groceries, plus a delivery fee for the items that they order to be picked up in stores, packed and delivered to their door within an hour.

-However, Instacart also generates revenue from consumer packaged goods brands who pay the startup to advertise on its platform, much like brick and mortar groceries will charge brands slotting fees to display their products prominently on supermarket shelves.
+As TechCrunch has previously reported, Instacart has multiple revenue streams.
+The company charges customers a markup on groceries, plus a fee for items delivered to their doors In addition, Instacart generates revenue from consumer packaged goods brands who pay the startup to advertise on its platform, and it also strikes revenue share agreements with retailers like Whole Foods that it partners with.

-Bloomberg reported that Sequoia Capital led Instacart’s new round of funding.
-Instacart launched via the Y Combinator “startup factory” in 2012.
-Other investors have included Andreessen Horowitz, KPCB and reportedly Whole Foods.
-Whole Foods Markets, and CostCo supermarkets have both made room in their stores to accommodate Instacart’s personal shoppers, including with “express lanes,” where they can quickly pay for groceries.
+The Wall Street Journal reported that Sequoia Capital contributed $100 million to Instacart’s latest round of funding, which also features a yet-to-be-named strategic investor.
+Other investors include Andreessen Horowitz, Kleiner Perkins, Dragoneer, Canaan Partners and Khosla Ventures, among others.

-Emerging competitors to Instacart include companies like Shipt, Postmates and StorePower.
-They may be hard-pressed to raise funding following this round.
-Instacart is likely to be able to outspend competitors for a good long while given this latest cash infusion.
+Emerging competitors like Shipt, Postmates and StorePower, which may be hard-pressed to raise funding following this round.
+Instacart will likely be able to outspend competitors for a good long while given this latest cash infusion.

 0